lucasnell/myvatn_terrestrial_foodweb/README.md

 Transient top-down and bottom-up effects of resources pulsed to multiple trophic levels
 -------

+by

 Matthew A. McCary, Joseph S. Phillips, Tanjona Ramiadantsoa, Lucas A. Nell, Amanda R. McCormick, and Jamieson C. Botsch

+## File organization:

 We've organized much of the code into an R package, `mtf`.
 Inside the `R` folder, you'll find...

 - `data.R`: a description of the default-parameter estimates present in the `mtf::par_estimates` object
-- `equil_pools.R`: The `equil_pools` function that re-estimates equilibrium pool sizes, for use when you adjust parameter values that affect the equilibria
+- `equil_pools.R`: The `equil_pools` function that re-estimates equilibrium pool sizes, for use when you adjust parameter values that affect equilibria
 - `food_web.R`: The `food_web` function (and required inner functions) that simulates the food web through time, given a set of parameter values
 - `zzz.R`: The miscellaneous functions `.onLoad` and `color_pal` that set the `ggplot2` theme and create the color palette for figures, respectively